Avocarrot/hiring/back-end/code-review-exchange/assignment.md

     - Go (Work in progress)
     - PHP (Work in progress)
     - Ruby (Work in progress)
+2. When you accept the assignment a new repo will be created which is the one you will be working on.
+You have admin rights so you can do anything you want.
 2. Click on the Pull Request tab and create a new Pull Request with base branch ```master``` and source branch ```feat/ad-exchange```.
 3. Add your review comments in that Pull Request.